Xilinx/xup_vitis_network_example/Ethernet/README.md

 > **Note:** To enable Auto-Negotiation/Link Training you would need a separate license.
 Check the documentation for more information.

-## Enabling RS-FEC
+## Changing RS-FEC

-To enable RS-FEC, you need to modify the [bd_cmac.tcl](bd_cmac.tcl#147) file and set the `CONFIG.INCLUDE_RS_FEC` to 1.
-There are also some steps required at runtime, please refer to the [UltraScale+ Integrated 100G Ethernet Subsystem](https://www.xilinx.com/products/intellectual-property/cmac_usplus.html) documentation for more details.
+RS-FEC is enabled by default in the CMAC instance.
+At runtime RS-FEC is deactivated by default and can be activated by calling the corresponding functions in the Pynq and C++ drivers.
+When active, the RS-FEC is set to sub-mode 1 (both correction and indication active).
+Please refer to the [UltraScale+ Integrated 100G Ethernet Subsystem](https://www.xilinx.com/products/intellectual-property/cmac_usplus.html) documentation for more details.

+> **Note:** When active, RS-FEC increases latency.
 ------------------------------------------------------
 <p align="center">Copyright&copy; 2022 Xilinx</p>